oroinc/documentation/user/concept-guides/business-models/marketplace/index.rst

 Products and Brands
 -------------------

 :ref:`Master Catalog <concept-guide-master-catalog>` is a tree structure that helps organize products into categories.
 Administrators of the marketplace owner organization manage a single global master catalog, the structure of which is subsequently shared with all sellers.
-This way, the products that vendors add from their organization are classified based on existing categories.
+This way, the products that sellers add from their organization are classified based on existing categories.
 Sellers cannot affect the structure of the global master catalog.
 Should they need to place products in a category that does not yet exist, they can always reach out to the manager of the global catalog for assistance.
 Similarly, if the marketplace owner uses a :ref:`web catalog <concept-guide-web-catalog>` to organize products in the storefront, sellers from other organizations cannot affect its structure.
 It is possible to display products in the storefront by the seller via the web catalog feature.
 For this, add a condition to a web catalog content variant to filter products by organization attributes of your choice (e.g., name).

 .. image:: /user/img/concept-guides/marketplace/sort-by-seller.png
    :alt: Configuring a product collection to display items from specific sellers